The Arousal video Game AnnotatIoN (AGAIN) Dataset

-To clean the dataset further, we apply Dynamic Time Warping (DTW) to get an approximate similarity measure between traces.
-DTW is used in time-series analysis to measure the similarity between temporal sequences that might be out of sync or vary in speed \cite{berndt1994using}.
-DTW works by calculating a warping path between two signals using a similarity matrix and provides a useful metric which qualifies time-series in the form of a cumulative DTW distance describing the similarity to a baseline trace or other signals \cite{berndt1994using}.
-We apply both of these strategies when cleaning the dataset.
-As a first step, we calculate the cumulative DTW distance to an artificial flat baseline (arousal annotations at 0 in all time windows).
+As a first step in the cleanup process, we calculate the cumulative DTW distance to an artificial flat baseline (arousal annotations at 0 in all time windows).
 The resulting score provides us with a similarity measure to an artificial session where the participant performed no annotation; this allows us to remove unresponsive outliers.
 We remove all sessions which fall more than two standard deviations closer to zero from the average cumulative distance (the left tail of the distribution).
 This step removes 28 additional sessions from the dataset ($2.5\%$).
-Finally, we apply the cumulative DTW distance metric between each datapoint and sum up the resulting distances.
+Since games in the dataset are quite short and players encounter similar situations, we assume that their experience would be somewhat similar.
+Therefore, we remove sessions where the annotation traces are too far from other traces in the dataset.
+To this end, we apply the cumulative DTW distance metric between each datapoint and sum up the resulting distances.
 This metric shows us the relative similarity of a session to every other session.